Rear extension and flat renovation design project from concept to completion.

 YEAR 2019 | SIZE 85m2 | CLIENT Tania

-The ambitious brief for this project consisted in maximising its space and obtain as much natural light as possible in all areas.
-Besides, a new bedroom with ensuite bathroom, a fully equipped kitchen, a laundry area, and more storage were also requiered.
+The ambitious brief for this project consisted of maximising its space and obtain as much natural light as possible in all areas.
+Besides, a new bedroom with an ensuite bathroom, a fully equipped kitchen, a laundry area, and more storage were also required.

 Maximising the natural light and the available space of the flat were the main requirements of this project.
 Along with that, warm and embracing interiors to compete with the cold and wet weather in London were also a must.

-The original layout consisted in 4 interior areas, (bedroom, bathroom, living room, and kitchen) and the outdoor patio and garden.
-The outdoors were quite big in comparison with the interiors, and we also spotted some wasted square meters, like the corridor to the kitchen, which resulted in an inefficient use of space
+The original layout consisted of 4 interior areas, (bedroom, bathroom, living room, and kitchen) and the outdoor patio and garden.
+The outdoors were quite big in comparison with the interiors, and we also spotted some wasted square meters, like the corridor to the kitchen, which resulted in inefficient use of space.

 The main goal of the rear extension was to get a second bedroom and a bigger kitchen for the flat.
 Having that in mind, we first focussed on the design of the layout to explore the best options of the space.